PETA ‘Bulls’ Get Arrested, Proposed Shareholder Resolution Gets a Remarkable Vote

 3 min read

-Bulls are naturally social, gentle animals who form close friendships and protect their fellow herd members.
+Bulls are naturally social, gentle animals who form close friendships and protect their herd members.
 But in parts of India’s sugar industry, they’re treated like machines.
-Humans force them to work long, grueling hours under the blazing sun without rest or water.
-If the bulls “disobey,” slow down, or turn their heads, barbed-wire spikes dig into their faces, and thick ropes tear at their nostrils.
-Handlers sometimes even work them to death.
+Handlers force them to work long, grueling hours under the blazing sun without rest or water.
+They add barbed-wire spikes to the sides of the bulls’ faces and thick rope through their sensitive noses so that if the bulls “disobey,” slow down, or turn their heads, the sharp metal digs into their faces, and the ropes tear at their nostrils.

 Take Action Now!